Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Expertise in working in an organisation and possess great communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+Ability to work in an organisation and possess great communication skills.

 Education: